xsyhh/GenGate/README.md

   - Hidden-state extraction utilities used to build probe feature manifests for the linear-routing baselines.
 - `metadata/`
-  - Reference routing metadata files retained for the main method and `self-REF`.
+  - Reference routing metadata files retained for the main GenGate method.
 - `eval/`
   - Expert-output CSV files used by the evaluation pipeline.